 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Swarovski reported total carbon emissions of approximately 311,902,000 kg CO2e.
-This figure includes 35,825,000 kg CO2e from Scope 1 emissions, 15,594,000 kg CO2e from Scope 2 emissions, and 260,483,000 kg CO2e from Scope 3 emissions.
-Over the past few years, Swarovski has made significant strides in reducing its carbon footprint, with total emissions decreasing from about 472,868,000 kg CO2e in 2019 to the latest figure in 2023.
+In 2023, Swarovski reported total greenhouse gas emissions of approximately 311,902,000 kg CO2e.
+This figure includes 35,825,000 kg CO2e from Scope 1 emissions and 15,594,000 kg CO2e from Scope 2 emissions, with the majority of emissions, about 260,483,000 kg CO2e, classified under Scope 3.
 Swarovski has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and Scope 2 greenhouse gas emissions by 47% by 2030, using 2019 as the baseline year.
-Additionally, the company is committed to a 28% reduction in absolute Scope 3 emissions within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to global efforts to limit warming to 1.5°C. Overall, Swarovski's commitment to reducing its carbon emissions reflects a proactive approach to sustainability within the textiles, apparel, footwear, and luxury goods sector, positioning the company as a responsible leader in climate action.
+Additionally, the company targets a 28% reduction in absolute Scope 3 emissions within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Overall, Swarovski's commitment to reducing its carbon footprint reflects a proactive approach to sustainability within the textiles, apparel, footwear, and luxury goods sector, headquartered in Switzerland (CH).

 Access structured emissions data, company-specific emission factors, and source documents